awsdocs/amazon-eks-user-guide/doc_source/associate-service-account-role.md

       export service_account=my-service-account
       ```

    1. Run the following command to create a trust policy file for the IAM role\.
 If you want to allow all service accounts within a namespace to use the role, then copy the following contents to your device\.
 Replace *StringEquals* with **StringLike** and replace *$service\_account* with **\***\.
 You can add multiple entries in the `StringEquals` or `StringLike` conditions to allow multiple service accounts or namespaces to assume the role\.
-To allow roles from a different AWS account than the account that your cluster is in to assume the role, see [Cross\-account IAM permissions](cross-account-access.md) for more information\.
+To allow roles from a different AWS account than the account that your cluster is in to assume the role, see [Authenticate to another account with IRSA](cross-account-access.md) for more information\.

       ```
       cat >trust-relationship.json <<EOF